Article 20

 The competent authority shall notify the issuer, the offeror or the person asking for admission to trading on a regulated market of its decision regarding the approval of the prospectus within 10 working days of the submission of the draft prospectus.

-Where the competent authority fails to take a decision on the prospectus within the time limits laid down in the first subparagraph of this paragraph and paragraphs 3 and 6, such failure shall not be deemed to constitute approval of the application.
+Where the competent authority fails to take a decision on the prospectus within the time limits laid down in the first subparagraph of this paragraph and in paragraphs 3, 6 and 6a, that competent authority shall notify the issuer, the offeror or the person asking for admission to trading on a regulated market, and ESMA, of the reasons for failing to take a decision.
+Such failure shall not be deemed to constitute approval of the application.

 The competent authority shall notify ESMA of the approval of the prospectus and any supplement thereto as soon as possible and in any event by no later than the end of the first working day after that approval is notified to the issuer, the offeror or the person asking for admission to trading on a regulated market.